Hydropolis » Blog » Growing Upwards: A Beginner’s Guide to Hydroponic Vertical Farming

 Hydroponic farming, although known since the times of Babylon, still raises a lot of controversy, myths, and misconceptions.
 This is especially evident in the context of vertical farming.
-In this text, we will dispel some of the myths and present the benefits and potential that comes with using this cultivation method.
+Herein we will dispel some of the myths and present the benefits and potential that comes with using this cultivation method.

 Hydroponic farming is soilless plant cultivation carried out in appropriate substrates or even without them.
 These are so-called organic or inert substrates used to stabilize the plant.
 They do not contain any nutrients and are easily permeable to aqueous solutions.